atsushieno/aap-juce/docs/PROJUCER.md

 - `copy-and-patch-app-sources` : since we patch the sources but do not want to leave the app source tree dirty, we first copy the app sources, and then apply the patch to them (if exists).
 This has to be done once before running Projucer.
 - `projuce-app` : this executes `Projucer --resave` and then replaces some of the files that Projucer generated with whtaeever we actually need.
-- `update-aap-metadata` : it is NOT part of ordinary build step.
-Whenever app porting maintainer updates the sources, they should run this process to automatically update `aap_metadata.xml`.
-  - It internally builds Linux or Mac desktop version of the imported application, and then builds `aap-metadata-importer` tool, linking the "shared code" of the application, and at last runs it to generate `aap_metadata.xml`.
-  - `aap_metadata.xml` is generated at the imported application top directory, so porting maintainer is supposed to copy it to the app source directory that would also contain `override.*.jucer` and the source patch (if any).
-  - `build-desktop.sh` is used to accomplish this task.

 `make projuce-app` will rewrite some files that Projucer --resave has generated, namely: